 - Clips (paper clip, binder clip, chip bag clip, or clothes pins)

-Tell the children that they will zip and clip and that they will read and write words ending in –ip: zip, clip, snip, rip, flip, skip, trip.
+The children will zip and clip and that they will read and write words ending in –ip such as zip, clip, snip, rip, flip, skip, and trip.

 Zip a real zipper up and down